 When you book a full-day speaker, you want someone who can bring energy and participation and fun, as well as learning opportunities.
 I’m known for my engaging, inspiring and entertaining presentations, and for providing take-home messages that get attendees excited about applying what they’ve just learned.
 Have fun choosing topics from my list below!

-Popular Keynote and Banquet Topics
+Keynote and Banquet Topics

 A Wild Ride: Ohio River Travel in Stories, Songs and Scenes.
 This unique, scripted, documentary-style presentation explores what it was like to travel the Ohio River during the flatboat era.
 You’ll hear songs about river travel, see footage of the river, read advice from contemporary travel guides, and enjoy the stories of early travelers in their own words.
-You’ll come away with a better (and more fun) appreciation for the migrants who braved one of the first inland “roads” to the frontier lands of the Old Northwest and points west.
+You’ll come away with a better appreciation for the migrants who braved one of the first inland “roads” to the frontier lands of the Old Northwest Territory and points west.

 Relating the Stories of Relatively Recent Relatives.
 Recording the stories and facts of recent generations is foundational to accurate, meaningful genealogy.
 But how do you document research discoveries intertwined with (and colored by) personal memories, with due respect for other living loved ones?
 We’ll talk about creating a storytelling arc out of a life’s events.
 You’ll see rich 20th century records that reveal recent generations.
 And we’ll tackle the obstacle of objectivity for recent generations, because who is really objective about their own parents and grandparents?
 Nobody.
 This was created as a keynote presentation and is perfect if you want an image-driven, thoughtful, big-picture look at genealogy.